-Figure 4.39: Left: line fields for b = 0.8; Right: b = 0.95 4.7 Distributional Universality It was discovered, in the work [9], that the Cantor set $\mathcal{O}$ does not have bounded geometry and so it is not quasiconformally equivalent to the standard Cantor set of one-dimensional unimodal map.
-Moreover, the Cantor set $\mathcal{O}$ cannot be embedded into a smooth curve.
-These properties are different from their onedimensional counterparts.
-They come from a tilting and bending phenomenon: near the "tip" of a Hénon-like map the renormalization boxes are not rectangles but rather slightly tilted and bent like parallelograms.
-This tilt significantly affects the b-scale geometry of $\mathcal{O}$ .
-For highly dissipative maps, the Jacobian b is replaced by $b^{2^n}$ under the nth renormalization, the geometry gets affected at arbitrarily small scales.
-We calculate the amount of "tilting" for the Hénon renormalization boxes, zooming in to the deep levels around the point $\beta_n$ , which is an approximation of the "tip".
-Renormalization around the tip of the Hénon map which becomes the critical value in the degenerate case.
-From Definition 4.5.3, the existence of the invariant disk $D_n$ is called the Hénon renormalization box.
+Figure 4.32: comparison of angles; Top:b = 0.0; Below: b = 0.95 4.7 Distributional Universality It was discovered that in the work of (de Carvalho et al. 2005), the Cantor set \mathcal{O} does not have bounded geometry and so it is not quasiconformally equivalent to the standard Cantor set of one-dimensional unimodal map.
+Moreover, the cantor set \mathcal{O} cannot be embedded into a smooth curve.
+These properties are so different from their one-dimensional counterparts, come from a tilting and bending phenomenon: near the "tip" of Hénonlike maps renormalization boxes are not rectangles but rather slightly tilted and bent as parallelograms.
+This tilt significantly affects the b-scale geometry of \mathcal{O} .
+For highly dissipative maps, the Jacobian b is replaced with b^{2^n} under the nth renormalization, the geometry gets affected at arbitrarily small scales.
+We calculate the "tilting" of the Hénon renormalization boxes, zooming in the deep levels around the point β_n , which is an approximation of the "tip".
+From Definition 8, the existence of the invariant disk D_n is called Hénon renormalization box.
 The line fields constructed in the previous section, are aligned in the direction of these Hénon renormalization boxes.
-For each of these boxes, we compute the distribution of angles.
-Now at this point, we separate each distribution into two different distributions, one with the angles pointing in the upward direction and other one with the angles pointing downward direction.
-The first one we call the distribution with upward angles and the second one the distribution with downward angles.
+For each of these boxes, we have the line field distributions.
+Now at this point, we separate each distribution as two different distributions, one with the angles pointing upward direction and other one with the angles pointing downward direction.
+The first one we call the distribution with upward angles and the second one as distribution with downward angles.
 In each of these distributions we compute the average of the angles.
-This average angle gives us, the amount of tilting of the corresponding boxes.
-We illustrate this "tilting phenomenon" by plotting the b value on horizontal axes and the corresponding average angle of the distribution on vertical axes.
-It is shown in the Figure 4.40 and Figure 4.41.
-Here, n. lev indicates that the zoom level of the boxes around the point $\beta_n$ .
-Notice that, from these pictures, as the b value increases the average angle is also increased.
-This can be observed only after the 4th zoom level of the boxes.
-This emphasizes the fact that for high b value the "tilt" will happen more.
-Similar phenomenon is also observed if we construct the renormalization boxes around the point $l_p$ .
-It is illustrated in Figure 4.42.
-Here, the zooming of the boxes considered around the point $l_p$ , which is the right most periodic point of the projected orbit on x-axes.
-Figure 4.42, is magnified for the period $2^{13}$ and illustrated in Figure 4.44 and Figure 4.45.
+This average angle gives us, the quantity of tilting of the corresponding boxes.
+We illustrate this "tilting phenomenon" by plotting the b value on horizontal axes and corresponding average angle of the distributions on vertical axes.
+It is shown in the Figure 4.33.
+Here, n. lev indicates that the zoom level of the boxes around the point β_n .
+Notice that, from these pictures as the b value increases the average angle is also increases, this can be observed only after the 4th zoom level of the boxes.
+This emphasize the fact that for high b value the "tilt" will happen more.
+Similar phenomenon is also observed, if we construct the renormalization boxes around the point l_p .
+It is illustrated in Figure 4.34.
+Here, the zooming of the boxes considered around the point l_p , which is the right most periodic point of the projected orbit on x-axes.
+Figure 4.34, is magnified for the period 2^{13} and illustrated in Figure 4.35 and Figure 4.36.